 Unit placement is dependent on the type of program and the age of the girls.
 Depending on the unit, girls will stay in sleeping cabins, or in a tent.
 Sleeping cabins are 16 x 20 cabins with screen doors and windows.
-Sleeping cabins sleep 6 to 8 girls.
+Sleeping cabins have six to eight beds.

 Girls sleeping in tents can choose to bring their own tent from home or borrow a camp tent.
 All units have mattresses for campers to use.
 The type of sleeping accommodation is noted at the end of each program description.